Workday/canvas-kit/modules/popup/react/README.md

 Registers global detection of the Escape key.
 It will only call the `onClose` callback if the provided `ref` element is the topmost in the stack.
 The `ref` should be the same as the one passed to `usePopupStack` or the `Popper` component since `Popper` uses `usePopupStack` internally.

+This should be used stacked UI elements that are dismissible like Tooltips, Modals, non-modal dialogs, dropdown menus, etc.

 ## useCloseOnOutsideClick